startpenghubingzhou/Xcode-IOKit-Driver-Template/README.md

 Just download and drag it into `/Applications/Xcode.app/Contents/Developer/Library/Xcode/Templates/Project Templates/Mac/Other/ ` to replace `IOKit Driver.xctemplate`, then restart your Xcode app and enjoy it!

+## License

+This template is using MIT license.

 ## Acknowledgement

 [@kattrali](https://github.com/kattrali) for [Xcode-Plugin-Template](https://github.com/kattrali/Xcode-Plugin-Template)